henry2004y/Vlasiator.jl/docs/src/manual.md

 To trigger the Plots package plotting, `using Plots`.
 This backend supports all available attributes provided by [Plots.jl](http://docs.juliaplots.org/latest/).
 By default it uses [GR](https://gr-framework.org/), but a wide range of other options are also presented.

-- Scaler colored contour for 2D simulation
+- Scaler colored contour from 2D simulation

 ```
 heatmap(meta, var, aspect_ratio=:equal, c=:turbo)
 ```

-- Scaler colored contour with lines for 2D simulation
+- Scaler colored contour with lines from 2D simulation

 ```
 contourf(meta, var)